View Many Signals Together Using Sparklines

 out = sim('sldemo_fuelsys');

 By default, the Simulation Data Inspector automatically moves the previous run into the archive and plots signals from the current simulation in the place of plotted signals from the prior simulation.
-To inspect a signal of interest during simulation, you can freeze the display by clicking Freeze display .
+To inspect a signal of interest during simulation, you can pause the drawing of a streaming signal by clicking Hold .

 Alternatively, you can use a trigger to control when the sparklines plot updates.
 For more information, see Control Display of Streaming Data Using Triggers